 It is the process by which an organism produces an individual like its own.
-There exist two types of reproduction – Sexual and asexual reproduction.
+Reproduction is of two types- sexual and asexual reproduction.
 Most of the mammals like humans reproduce by sexual reproduction.
 But when we consider unicellular organisms like bacteria, growth and reproduction become ambiguous as both results from the division of the cell.
-Thus, reproduction again cannot be considered as a typical character in defining the living.
+Thus, reproduction again cannot be considered as a typical character in defining living.

 Organisms are typically made up of cells.
-They also follow an organization of cells followed by tissues which again group up to form organs; which in turn again combine to form the organ system.
+They also follow an organization of cells followed by tissues which form organs and in turn again combine to form the organ system.
 Organ systems together form an organism.
 This kind of cellular organization is absent in nonliving beings.

 Few examples of are nerve cell, muscles, tissue, etc.

 It is a property by the virtue of which an organism reacts to an external stimulus or change in environment.
 It is a typical property of living organisms.
 They have the ability to sense any change in their environment.

 Criteria that Determines What Is Living

 The following criteria determine whether a thing is living or not:

 - A living thing is able to maintain the internal environment of the body.
 This is known as homeostasis.